The Rev. Dr. Robert M. Franklin

 The Rev. Dr. Robert M. Franklin is the director of the Department of Religion for the Chautauqua Institution in Chautauqua, NY.
 He formerly was president of Morehouse College in Atlanta, GA.
 He is an ordained minister, educator, author, church leader, and commentator on political science, religion, and ethics.

-Dr. Robert Michael Franklin is the tenth president of Morehouse College, the nation’s largest private, four-year liberal arts college for men.
+Dr. Robert Michael Franklin served as the tenth president of Morehouse College, the nation’s largest private, four-year liberal arts college for men.